MicrosoftDocs/Managed-Desktop/managed-desktop/get-started/windows-autopilot-registration.md

 msreviewer: andredm7
 ---

-# Manual Windows Autopilot device registration outside Microsoft Managed Desktop's devices blade
+# Manual Windows Autopilot device registration outside the Microsoft Managed Desktop Devices blade

 You can also register devices with Microsoft Managed Desktop by manually registering devices with the Windows Autopilot service either in the Microsoft Endpoint Manager portal (Windows Autopilot devices blade) or using the [Get-WindowsAutoPilotInfo.ps1](https://www.powershellgallery.com/packages/Get-WindowsAutoPilotInfo) PowerShell script on the PowerShell Gallery website.